elB4RTO/LogDoctor/README.md

 LogDoctor can automatically do a backup of your **logs database** file, so you can recover your data in case something goes wrong.<br/>

 Move inside LogDoctor's folder (if you don't know/remember the path, open the `Utilities`→`Infos`>`Paths` menu to view it) and open the folder named "**backups**'.<br/>
-Here you will find the backups with an increasing index, where *1* represents the newest.
+Here you will find the backups with an increasing index, where '.1' represents the newest.

 A new backup is made every time you quit LogDoctor after doing a job which affected the database in any way.

 #### Note

 Only the *logs-data database* will be backed-up, the *hashes database* **won't**.<br/>
-This is because it is unlikely (supposedly impossible) that a hash equals another, and they're supposed to be useful for a short period of time (that is, since you or your web server delete the original log files).
+This is because it is unlikely (supposedly impossible) that a hash equals another, therefore they're supposed to be useful for a short period of time (that is, since you or your web server delete the original log files).

 <br/>